the password manager

 yours by construction.

 Free forever locally.
-210,000 sats one-time for vault.ochk.io cloud sync, per Bitcoin identity.
-Paid in sats over Lightning.
-No fiat, no card, no subscription, no account.
+Cloud sync is 7,000 sats / month or 70,000 sats / year, per OrangeCheck identity.
+Prepaid over Lightning.
+No fiat, no card, no auto-renew, no account.